zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 The Administrator User Group and the Access Control User Group can be customized to meet the unique needs and requirements of each Project and Sub-Project on the Tableau site.
 This allows for flexibility to add or customize security controls on an as-needed basis.
 The assignment of a User Groups permission rule set for a Project or Sub-Project will be documented and controlled from YAML files maintained in the Tableau Project in the Data Group.

 No content is published in the top level Production, and Development Projects.
 Content is only published in the Sub-Projects under the Top level projects which is a best practice for content, access, and security control.
 Top level Project (Production and Development) Leaders will always be a member of the Central Data Team's BI Platform team and will need a site role of Creator to function as Project Administrators for publishing content.
-[Data Champions](/handbook/enterprise-data/direction/data-champion/) will serve as Project Leaders for the Sub-Projects for their respective functional areas.
-The Sub-Project Leaders will be added to the applicable Administrator and Access Control Groups in order to have the right permissions to lead the Sub-Project.
+Project Leaders own the Sub-Projects for their respective functional areas.
+The Project Leaders will be added to the applicable Administrator and Access Control Groups in order to have the right permissions to lead the Sub-Project.

 The standard permission rules for top level Projects are noted below: